geosoft1/tools/wiki/Cloud tool.md

 Also can be used by peoples who work colaborative and exchange or present projects.

-## How do i delete all .servers files?
+## How do i delete all .config files?

-        find -name .servers -type f -delete
+        find -name .config -type f -delete

 Make sure that `-delete` is the last argument in your command otherwise it will delete **everything**.